c6ai/Capstone/README.md

 Below recording's link was the demo of showcasing the project in action, demonstrating the key steps; in addition to the required screenshots to demonstrate [along with the above screencasts] the completed project [overall end-to-end workflow's] critical stages' criteria that meet specifications of its various main steps [a working model; a demo of the deployed model, and a demo of a sample request sent to the endpoint and its response]:

-* Screencast Recording Documentation Demo in < 5 mins:
+* Screencast Recording Documentation Demo in approx. 5 mins:

 **https://vimeo.com/512300202/72ba9e3b07**